 QuickBooks Desktop Enterprise has a built-in feature that allows you to combine reports from multiple company files.
 Using this feature, you can combine the following reports:

 - From the QuickBooks Reports menu, select Combine Reports from Multiple Companies.

-- Click Add Files, locate the other company file, and click Open.
+- Select Add Files, locate the other company file, then choose Open.
 Repeat for additional files.

 - In the Select reports for combining section, select the reports for which you want to see combined information.

 - Complete the From and To date range fields to set the report date range.